OUR RESEARCH COMMITTEE

 The task of the committee is to:

-- Provide expertise and administrative support underpinning the identification of suitable researchers for CCAF grants, within the researcher space approved by the Board (currently Early Career researchers as CCAF believes in "the young").
+Provide expertise and administrative support underpinning the identification of suitable researchers for Cure Cancer grants, within the researcher space approved by the Board (currently Early Career researchers).

-- Design the optimum granting structures to meet the aims of CCAF.
+Design the optimum granting structures to meet the aims of Cure Cancer.

-- Optimize the funding environment for CCAF grants via interactions with major national funding bodies (NHMRC, CA, CC) and with more specialized funding bodies (LFA, NBCF, PCFA, CCNSW, Cure Brain Cancer Foundation, Bowel Cancer Australia, Rare Cancers Australia) in order to leverage CCAF funding.
+Optimize the funding environment for Cure Cancer grants via interactions with major national funding bodies (NHMRC, CA, CC) and with more specialized funding bodies (LFA, NBCF, PCFA, CCNSW, Cure Brain Cancer Foundation, Bowel Cancer Australia, Rare Cancers Australia) in order to leverage Cure Cancerfunding.

-- Advocate on behalf of CCAF in the sector with a view to profile-raising of CCAF and in particular to increase the quantity and quality of grant applicants.
+Advocate on behalf of Cure Cancer in the sector with a view to profile-raising of Cure Cancerand in particular to increase the quantity and quality of grant applicants.

-- Assist with CCAF becoming the leading funder of early career grants (including via co-funding arrangements) and to be known nationally as such.
+Assist with Cure Cancer becoming the leading funder of early career grants (including via co-funding arrangements) and to be known nationally as such.

-- Provide scientific advice to CCAF and to the Board as required.
+Provide scientific advice to Cure Cancer and to the Board as required.

-- Interact with our stakeholders: potential applicants, current grant holders, CCAF alumni, leading scientific research institutes, which receive CCAF funding for their researchers, increasing awareness of CCAF.
+Interact with our stakeholders: potential applicants, current grant holders, Cure Cancer alumni, leading scientific research institutes, which receive CCAF funding for their researchers, increasing awareness of Cure Cancer.

-- Assess alternative funding opportunities for CCAF, outside the core grant application process, as required, together with the Board.
+Assess alternative funding opportunities for Cure Cancer, outside the core grant application process, as required, together with the Board.